 Orr finishes the season with 120 points, becoming the first defenseman in NHL history to win the scoring title.

 1934: The visiting New York Americans defeat the Ottawa Senators 3-2.
-It's the final NHL game played in Ottawa until a new version of the Senators begins play in the 1992-93 season.
+It's the final NHL game played in Ottawa until the second version of the Senators begins play in the 1992-93 season.

 1941: Montreal Canadiens coach Dick Irvin rotates goaltenders Bert Gardiner and Paul Bibeault approximately every seven minutes for the first shared shutout in the NHL, a 6-0 victory against the Americans at the Forum.
 With no clear No. 1 goalie entering the Stanley Cup Playoffs, Irvin decides to have a look at each in Montreal's regular-season finale.
 He opts to use Gardiner in the playoffs, but the Canadiens lose 2-1 in their Quarterfinal series against the Chicago Blackhawks.

 1942: Lynn Patrick scores twice and the New York Rangers clinch their first regular-season championship by defeating the Blackhawks 5-1 at Chicago Stadium.
-They end the season at 29-17-2; their 60 points are three more than the second-place Toronto Maple Leafs.
+They end the season at 29-17-2, winning the Prince of Wales Trophy; their 60 points are three more than the second-place Toronto Maple Leafs.
 The Rangers don't finish first in the regular season again until 1991-92.

 1981: Wayne Gretzky becomes a 50-goal scorer for the second straight season.
 He gets No. 50 midway through the third period, giving the Edmonton Oilers a 3-3 tie against the Calgary Flames at Stampede Corral.